 Positive pole: H atom

-Negative pole: Cl atom
+Negative pole: Cl atom 09 Chloroform Structure

+a) Lewis Dot 2 mx closer together to clarify sharing of e …

+Structural 2 mx no brackets … shape needed …

+b) Tetrahedral 1 mk wrong diagrams here … not sulphite …

+c) H pos/Cl neg/expl’n 2 mx

+(justify prediction, indicate poles)

+=== 3.5/7

 The molecular shapes of water and methane are based on sp3 hybrid orbitals attached to the central atoms.
 Why are the bond angles in these molecules not identical?

 The difference between the bond angles of water and methane molecular shapes is due to the presence of lone pairs in water molecules (H2O).
 Since lone pairs create more repulsion than bonded pairs, the degree of H atom’s bond angles is decreased, resulting in a bent shape.
 On the other hand, methane(CH4) does not have lone pairs, and the bond angle of all orbitals are equal, resulting in a tetrahedral shape.
+Good.

 Imagine that you are the owner of a small dry-cleaning business that is considering switching from using the “normal” organic solvents to liquid carbon dioxide, as described in the lesson introduction.